ArtrixTech/DynaGammy/README.md

 ```

 ## Usage
 The app appears maximized the first time you start it.
 On subsequent starts, it's minimized in the system tray.
-This can be changed by setting "wnd_show_on_startup" to *true* in the config.
+This can be changed by setting `wnd_show_on_startup` to `true` in the config file.

 The window is shown or hidden by clicking on the tray icon.
 In some configurations you might need to double click.
 You can close it by pressing *Esc* when it's focused.

-The first "Auto" checkbox activates automatic brightness.
-The following sliders will be revealed (scroll or expand the window to see them all):
+The first *Auto* checkbox activates automatic brightness.
+The following sliders will be revealed (scroll or expand the window to see all of them):
 - **Range**: minimum and maximum brightness.
 - **Offset**: higher = brighter image.
 - **Threshold**: how much the screen has to change in order to trigger adaptation.
 The default value is generally good in most cases.